Yann Karamoh: Loan to Bordeaux

 On 31 August 2018, Karamoh returned to France moving to Bordeaux for a season-year loan.

 Parma

 On 17 July 2019, Karamoh joined Parma on loan for one year with an obligation to make deal permanent.

 Torino

 On 1 September 2022, Karamoh signed a one-season contract with Torino, with an option to extend for two more seasons.

 Loan to Montpellier

 On 1 February 2024, Karamoh joined Montpellier on loan with an option to buy.

 Porto

 On 18 September 2025, Karamoh joined Primeira Liga club FC Porto on a free transfer, signing a contract until the end of the season.
 After playing for the B-team in order to gain match fitness, he made his debut for the main team on 27 October, coming off the bench in the 83rd minute of a 2–1 league win away at Moreirense.

+Sampdoria

+On 5 September 2026, Karamoh joined Sampdoria on a free contract until the end of the season (30 June 2027) with an option to extend such contract until 30 June 2028 under certain conditions.